-Deprecated since version v2.0.0: Assign the child link directly to an attribute within init_scope() instead.
-For example, the following code add_param (name, shape=None, dtype=<class 'numpy.float32'>, initializer=None) Registers a parameter to the link.
+Deprecated since version v2.0.0: Assign the child link directly to an attribute within $init_scope()$ instead.
+For example, the following code

 - name (str) Name of the child link.
 This name is also used as the attribute name. - link (Link) The link object to be registered.